zeroseven/docker-surf/README.md

 Alpine with composer, npm, gulp, typo3/surf etc.

-Choose your PHP version by using the correc tag:
+Choose your PHP version by using the matching tag:

 * `akoehnlein/surf:php56` PHP 5.6
 * `akoehnlein/surf:php70` PHP 7.0